-The beautiful Phillip Island circuit on the Bass Straight, off the coast of Victoria in Australia, is one of the most iconic and exciting venues in world motorsport.
+The beautiful Phillip Island circuit on the Bass Strait, off the coast of Victoria in Australia, is one of the most iconic and exciting venues in world motorsport.
 WorldSBK™ first raced at Phillip Island in 1990, just after the first MotoGP™ visit in 1989.

 That Australia has produced so many stars of two-wheel racing, such as Wayne Gardner, Mick Doohan, Troy Bayliss, Troy Corser and Casey Stoner, is a testament to the country’s rich motorcycle racing heritage.